-- Build the massive spam links to your website.
+- Build massive spam links to your website.

-If you search the Internet, you can find there are many bad guys who are willing to do a negative SEO attack for you in return for money.
-In these scenarios, the prevention is better than cure.
+If you search the Internet, you can find many bad guys who are willing to make a negative SEO attack for you in return for money.
+In these scenarios, prevention is better than cure.

 Instead of waiting for an attack to happen, it is better to already have a defense in place.
-This can drastically minimize any losses you might suffer in case your website has suffered a negative SEO attack.
+This can drastically minimize any losses you might suffer if your website has suffered a negative SEO attack.